 If the impact of GDPR will be significant, market pundits hope that other countries will also follow suit.
 EU’s steps, in any case, are commendable, to say the least.

 GDPR can bring a dramatic change in the way data is handled in the EU.
 This is a paradigm shift for the users of the internet on a gigantic scale.
 Users shall feel respected and considered, as opposed to being treated as commodities and potential business leads.
 The individual protection GDPR provides customers is unparalleled.

 It is a widespread belief that corporations tend to misuse the data they have.
 The permission they seek online is confusing, unclear, and longwinded, discouraging people from reading them and exposing them to vulnerability.
 GDPR should keep companies of all sizes and types, under control and make them more responsible and reasonable with customer data.
 Regulators agree that large corporation has exploited personal data for unethical gains.
 It will introduce accountability and transparency in these dealings with the data.

 Is this the right time for General Data Protection Rule?

 One cannot expect a law this old to cover the significant data platforms of our times, social media, phones, advanced web technology like artificial intelligence, online video sharing, and virtual reality, etc. Besides, the current regulation, given the simpler times when it originated, is only a directive.
-So, corporation always had an option to opt-out, and in many cases, they did that too.
+So, corporations always had an option to opt out, and in many cases, they did that too.